 The Friends’ Committee has several fund-raising items available for purchase which are unique to the Museum and illustrate objects from the collection.
 They include an attractive tote bag, greeting cards and mugs, which can be purchased by either cash or card from the merchandise stand at our events.

 The Friends operate as a group under a written constitution which sets out the formal objectives of the group and rules regarding: management of funds, the operation of the Committee of the Friends, and other procedural matters concerning the group.

 Simply complete the form (see link below) and forward it to the Treasurer at the address on the form, or just send your email address to firstname.lastname@example.org.

-The form can also be used to make a donation to the FCM.
+The form also shows how to make a donation to the FCM.
 These are always welcome, as they represent the largest part of our income.
-As almost all the money donated is used to acquire new items for the Museum, Friends are invited to contribute and to decide the amount they wish to give.
-Friends are also encouraged to sign up to receive email advice of forthcoming events.
-You can donate using the form below or the donate button on this page.
+As these donations are used to promote the Museum’s role in disseminating knowledge and stimulating interest in the ancient world in the wider community, Friends are invited to contribute and to decide the amount they wish to give.

 Committee of the Friends of the ANU Classics Museum